/**

 * ContentDisplay object immediately in order to ease the development process (for example, you can add ROLL_OVER/ROLL_OUT

 * event listeners immediately).
-It is transparent by default, but you may define a bgAlpha
+It is transparent by default, but you may define a bgAlpha if you prefer.

 * @see #bgAlpha